DiogoLanc/Vue_Airports_CRUD/README.md

 1. **Clone the Repository**

-   Open a terminal and clone the repository to your local machine:
+   Open the terminal and clone the repository to your local machine:
    ```bash
    git clone <repository-url>
    cd <repository-folder>